ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 You can also download .zip files for entire continents, or individual tiles from `here <https://terrain.ardupilot.org/data/>`__.

 .. warning:: A long standing bug in the downloaded terrain data files, which occasionally caused terrain data to be missing, even though supposedly downloaded, was fixed in Plane 4.0.6, Copter 4.0.4, and Rover 4.1.
 It will automatically be re-downloaded when connected to a compatible GCS.
-However, if you are relying on SD terrain data for an area and don't plan on being connected to a GCS when flying over it, or its not part of a mission, you should download the area data using the utility above, or linked tiles data repository and place on your SD card in the Terrain directory.
+However, if you are relying on SD terrain data for an area and don't plan on being connected to a GCS when flying over it, or it's not part of a mission, you should download the area data using the utility above, or linked tiles data repository and place on your SD card in the Terrain directory.

 Terrain Spacing
 ===============